 “Attitudes are changing, particularly among youth.
 This year, we had many high-schoolers volunteering, which is important because it means young LGBTQI+ people can have mentors and role models within the community,” he says.
 “We also had quite a few straight teenagers coming to educate themselves and support their LGBTQI+ friends.
 Younger generations are more aware and more willing to fight for their rights, and this gives me hope.”

-Queer Montenegro organises the Pride at the LGBTQI+ drop-in centre in Podgorica.
-Established in 2011, the centre provides educational resources, access to contraception, information on HIV prevention, and psychological support, and is space where the community can meet and organise.
+Queer Montenegro organises Pride at the LGBTQI+ drop-in centre in Podgorica.
+Established in 2011, the centre provides educational resources, access to contraception, information on HIV prevention, and psychological support, and is a space where the community can meet and organise.
 It is run by its founder organisation, NGO Juventas, together with Queer Montenegro, trans-led organisation Spectra and queer women's organisation Stana.

 Ćetković admits that it is easier to run these kinds of initiatives in Podgorica, as it has a larger LGBTQI+ community and people are more open.
 He notes that many people travel from other cities in Montenegro to take part in Pride, and that inspires them to do more in smaller, more conservative communities.